Intriguing solutions of the Bethe-Salpeter equation for radially excited pseudoscalar charmonia: BSE Minkowski space solution with confining propagators

-It is worthwhile meaning, that Minkowski spacetime BSE represents well defined numerical problem and the convergence is further enforced due to the asymptotic of the vertex function $\Gamma \simeq 1/q^2$ at large $q^2$ (recall here that the Dyson-Schwinger equations for propagators are not directly numerically soluble in momentum Minkowski space \cite{SAULISDE} ).
-In this way, the BSE turns to be two-dimensional integral equation for two real variables: two scalars $k^2,k.P$ for given discrete $P^2=M^2$, or alternatively for the off-shell relative energy $k_0$ and spacelike relative momentum ${\bf k}$.
+It is worth mentioning that the Minkowski space-time BSE represents well-defined numerical problem, and the convergence is further enforced due to the asymptotic of the vertex function $\Gamma \simeq 1/q^2$ at large $q^2$ .
+In this way, the BSE turns out to be two-dimensional integral equation for two real variables: two scalars $k^2,k.P$ for given discrete $P^2=M^2$, or alternatively, for the off-shell relative energy $k_0$ and spacelike relative momentum ${\bf k}$.
 According to our Euclidean space founding we keep only the component $A$ as a reasonable approximation of the full BSE amplitude.
 The BSE in Minkowski space has been solved numerically in a very similar fashion as in the previous Euclidean case.
 Note also, that due to our simplifications, the Minkowski vertex function remains real valued in the entire Minkowski space.

-To specify the rest, we take numerically $\mu_s=\mu_v=\mu=0.25GeV$ and $\lambda_s=2\mu$ for purpose of the first numerical estimate.
-Having the double pole of $V_s$ changed to the the complex conjugated poles the interaction strength is effectively suppress.
-Within a given value of $\lambda_s$ one needs to increase the scalar coupling strength, numerically now we take $\kappa=5GeV^2$ and for the vector we take $g^2=1.8849 $.
+To specify the rest, we put $\mu_s=\mu_v=\mu=0.25$GeV and take $\lambda_s=2\mu$ for the purpose of our numerical search.
+Having the double pole of $V_s$ changed to the complex conjugated poles, the interaction strength is effectively suppressed.
+Within a given value of $\lambda_s$, one needs to increase the scalar coupling strength.
+Numerically, now we take $\kappa=5GeV^2$ and for the vector, we take $g^2=1.8849 $.
 Within $m_c=1.5GeV$ the spectrum we have found reads (without any further tuning): $M(1s)=1.97 GeV; M(2s)=3.563GeV; M(3s)=4.163GeV; M(4s)=5.9 GeV; M(5s)=6.68GeV $.
-The doubling of energy levels in the numerical solution of BSE has disappeared.
+The doubling of energy levels in the numerical solution of the BSE has disappeared.
 The intercept is presented, although it is overestimated.
-We believe that quantitative disagreement with the experiment, will be further minimized after a further refinement of the parameters used in the presented model and/or after a further improvement of the approximation made.
+We believe that quantitative disagreement with the experiment will be further minimized after a further refinement of the parameters used in the presented model and/or after a further improvement of the approximation made.